 September and January

 Will you inspire and train the medics and healthcare professionals of the future?
-This series of postgraduate courses will provide a toolkit for those new to educating others, and allow experienced tutors to refine and enhance their skills by reviewing current practice.
+This series of postgraduate courses will provide an introduction to teaching, learning and assessing for those new to educating others and will allow experienced tutors to refine and enhance their skills by reviewing current practice.